modellbibliotek/digital-twin/query_examples.md

 ### Get last height for a specific patient + sex + DOB

+Lines beginning with `--` are commented out alternative examples and not used in the query

 ```
 SELECT s/data[at0001]/events[at0002]/data[at0003]/items[at0004]/value/magnitude AS height,
        e/ehr_id/value as ehrID,